Communication-Efficient Accurate Statistical Estimation: Introduction

-Multi-round procedures come as a remedy for this, where local computation and global aggregation are repeatedly performed.
-On the one hand, the central processor gathers and broadcasts overall information for node machines to improve their estimates accordingly.
-On the other hand, the similar structures of data on node machines as well as their computational power are exploited by the algorithm.
-It is then possible to achieve optimal statistical precision after a few rounds of communication, under broader settings than those for one-shot procedures. \cite{SSZ14} proposes a Distributed Approximate NEwton (DANE) algorithm where, in each iteration, each node machine minimizes a modified loss function based on its own samples and the gradient information from all other machines obtained through communication.
+Multi-round procedures come as a remedy, which alternate between local computations and global aggregations.
+It is possible to achieve optimal statistical precision after a few rounds of communications, under broader settings than those for one-shot procedures. \cite{SSZ14} propose a Distributed Approximate NEwton (DANE) algorithm where, in each iteration, each node machine minimizes a modified loss function based on its own samples and the gradient information from all other machines obtained through communication.
 However, for non-quadratic losses, the analysis in \cite{SSZ14} does not imply any advantage of DANE in terms of communication over distributed implementation of gradient descent.
-Other approximate Newton algorithms include \cite{ZXi15}, \cite{MAK15}, \cite{WRX18} and \cite{CRo19}.
-A recent work by \cite{CLZ18} approximate the Newton step by first-order stochastic algorithms.
-In addition, \cite{JLY18} develops a Communication-efficient Surrogate Likelihood (CSL) framework for estimation and inference in regular parametric models, high-dimensional penalized regression, and Bayesian statistics.
-A similar method for penalized regression also appear independently in \cite{WKS17}.
+Other approximate Newton algorithms include \cite{ZXi15}, \cite{WRX18}, \cite{CLZ18} and \cite{CRo19}. \cite{JLY18} develop a Communication-efficient Surrogate Likelihood (CSL) framework for estimation and inference in regular parametric models, penalized regression, and Bayesian statistics.
+A similar method also appears in \cite{WKS17}.
 These methods no longer have restrictions on the number of machines such as $m=o(\sqrt{N})$.

 Due to the nature of Newton-type methods, existing theories for these algorithms heavily rely on good initialization or even self-concordance assumption on loss functions.
 They essentially focus on improving an initial estimator that is already consistent but not efficient, whose ideas coincide with the classical one-step estimator \citep{Bic75}.
 Such initialization itself needs additional efforts and assumptions.
 Moreover, current results still require each machine to have sufficiently many samples so that loss functions on different machines are similar to each other.
 These all make the proposed methods unreliable in practice.